The Project Competition 2022

-Based on Rector’s Decree No. 9/2020, the PROJECT COMPETITION for the distribution and use of institutional support for long-term conceptual development (“IP DKR”) of AMU in 2021 has been called with the deadline for submission of applications by 24 November 2020.
-The competition is intended for academic and research workers and for post-doctoral students and entails financial support for research activities resulting in scientific output, i.e., specialised monographs, articles in reviewed periodicals or proceedings, and organising conferences or workshops.
+Based on Rector’s Decree No. 9/2020, the PROJECT COMPETITION for the distribution and use of institutional support for long-term conceptual development (“IP DKR”) of AMU in 2022 was called with the deadline for submission of the electronic version of applications by 29 November 2021.
+The competition is intended for academic and research workers and entails financial support for research activities resulting in scientific output, i.e., specialised monographs, articles in reviewed periodicals or proceedings, and organising conferences or workshops.

 The precise wording of the call is available on the AMU website HERE.

 Conditions of the Competition:

 - For the year 2022, the competition is open to science/research projects with a total term of implementation of 1 to 2 years.

 - The financial backing of the competition depends on the amount of the institutional support for long-term conceptual development of the research organisation.
 The expected amount to be distributed in this round of the project competition for 2022 will be approximately CZK 4,000,000.

 - The project result should primarily be an output that can be included in the Register of Information on Results (“RIV”) under the current Methodology for the Evaluation of Research Organisations’ Results.

 - Applicants shall submit grant applications using the required form electronically form to Peta Horká (email@example.com) within the set deadline.
 The form in the .zfo format can be completed using the Software602 Form Filler application software (available for download here), or it is possible to use a web form (you can find the links at the end of this document).